-Because our corporate team at BELFOR has relationships with a lot of third party administrator claims processors, we get called when a storm happens.
+Our corporate team at BELFOR have relationships with a lot of third party administrator claims processors, so we get the calls when a storm happens.
 We, along with some other 1-800 WATER DAMAGE franchises, mobilize and bring a team in and we get those claims.
 My team has been to six hurricanes, every one since Harvey except for Florence.

 A word of warning there: Hurricane work is good because you can make good money and meet some great people, but while you’re doing that and building new relationships you have to make sure your home market doesn’t suffer.
 Have the local area covered so if someone needs help, you’re still servicing your territory.

 How has your ongoing training and support been from the corporate team?

 It’s really great, and another thing that’s phenomenal about being part of BELFOR is all the other franchises they own, because you have other people to work with all around you.
 I have local DUCTZ and HOODZ franchise owners who have helped me.
 We’ve also worked with a Blue Kangaroo Packoutz franchise owner, and that has been such a smart expansion for BELFOR.
 I’d love to add that onto my business at some point, because there are never enough packout companies to assist after an event.

 Our trainers are on the boards of organizations like the Institute of Inspection Cleaning and Restoration Certification.